beepboop271/ctf-writeups-solutions/google2021/cpp/README.md

       |
 ```

-Look like the preprocessor will stop the compilation using an `#error` directive if the flag isn't accepted, and we don't get an output executable.
+The compilation is stopped using an `#error` directive since the flag wasn't accepted, and we don't get an output executable.

 Let's have a closer look at the source file and see what commands are being used.